Belgian-Coder/Windows_Installation_scripts/readme.md

 # Getting started

 Before executing any scripts be aware that you do this on your own risk and the author does not take any responsibility.
-All scripts were tested on Windows 10 Enterprise build 2004.
+All scripts were tested on Windows 11 20H2.
 Execute all commands in Powershell, opened in administrator mode.
 The command stated below will asure you have the necessary permissions to execute the installation scripts.

 ````